Ellen Hall

+Hall was introduced to Lee Langer, a Marine fighter pilot, in early 1944.
+The couple married on December 3, 1944, in North Hollywood, Los Angeles.
+Langer became a restaurateur and managed the upscale Encore restaurant on La Cienega Boulevard.
+Later in life, the couple retired in Rosarito Beach, Mexico.

+Ellen Hall died on March 24, 1999, in Bellevue, Nebraska.

 Early years

 Ellen Hall's mother was the actress Ella Hall, and her father was actor-turned-director Emory Johnson.
 The couple married in a private ceremony in 1917.
 After their honeymoon, the newlyweds moved into Johnson's Los Angeles residence, which they shared with his mother, Emilie Johnson.
 The oldest of Hall's siblings, Emory Waldemar Johnson Jr, was born on January 27, 1919.
 The Johnson's second child, Alfred Bernard Johnson, was born on September 26, 1920.
 Ellen Hall was born Ellen Joanna Johnson on April 19, 1923.

 In 1924, Ellen's mother filed for divorce, though the couple reconciled in late 1925.
 In March 1926, a truck fatally struck the five-year-old Alfred while the kids were crossing a busy street in Hollywood.
 The Johnson couple subsequently had another child, Diana Marie, on October 27, 1929.

 Hall's parents eventually divorced in 1930, and Ella and her three children found residence with Ella's mother, who lived in North Hollywood.
 Ella got work at the upscale department store I. Magnin.
 In 1932, Emory Johnson declared bankruptcy to reduce his financial obligations towards Ella and their children.